piyush-ramavat/task-manager/README.md

 <b>Following are the pre-requisites to run the project locally </b>

-- Postgres with database created for task-manager
+- Postgres with database created for task-manager.
+(Required Schema and tables with seed data will be done by npm script)
 - NodeJs `v20.10.0` or higher
 - Npm `v10.2.3` or higher
 - Duplicate `.env.sample` and rename it to `.env`